vishakhadhonde9/Docker-/Session-8] Docker Compose.md

 ## 7. docker-compose exec -
-Description: Executes a command in a running container.
+- Executes a command in a running container.
 It's useful for interacting with the container's shell or running commands inside the container.
-Usage:
-bash
-Copy

          docker-compose exec <service_name> <command>